General Condition Information

 Newborn screening helps babies lead healthier lives.
 If your baby has an out-of-range result, follow up with your health care provider quickly.
 It is important to follow their instructions.
 Your baby may need to get treatment right away, even if they are not showing signs or symptoms.
 In some cases, your baby’s health care provider may decide it is best to watch (monitor) your baby to decide next steps.
 Careful monitoring and early treatment will help your baby stay as healthy as possible.

-There have only been two reported cases of DE-RED.
-In both cases, signs of the condition were present from birth.
+There have only been three reported cases of DE-RED.
+In these cases, signs of the condition were present from birth.

-Signs of the condition in the two known cases have included the following:
+Signs of the condition in the three known cases have included the following:

 - Poor feeding

 - Delays in weight gain

 The condition is thought to be caused by a change in the NADK2 genes.
 This gene gives the body instructions for making an enzyme that breaks down a certain type of fat, called “unsaturated fatty acids.”

 When a change in the NADK2 gene causes it to not work, the body cannot properly break down fat to make energy.
 This leads to the signs and symptoms of the condition.

 - DE-RED is thought to be an autosomal recessive condition.
 Babies inherit the condition when each parent passes down a nonworking NADK2 gene to their baby.
 Only babies with two nonworking NADK2 genes—one from the mom and one from the dad—have this condition.

 - People with one working copy and one nonworking copy of the NADK2 gene are called carriers.